-- With role preparation as a clinical nurse leader, clinical nurse specialist, nurse practitioner, CRNA, administrator, or informatician.
+- Excel in a career as a clinical nurse leader, clinical nurse specialist, nurse practitioner, nurse anesthetist, administrator, or informatician

-- With expertise in a specialized area of nursing practice.
+- Work in a specialized area of nursing practice

 - Baccalaureate degree with a major in nursing from an NLNAC- or CCNE-accredited college or university, or an equivalent degree from a comparable foreign university